PSD2

 }

-Inclusion of both headers enables us to verify that the TPP has a valid Qseal certificate and also controls its private key.
+Inclusion of both headers enables us to verify that the TPP has a valid QSeal certificate and controls its private key.